near/docs/docs/2.build/6.data-infrastructure/lake-framework/running-near-lake/credentials.md

 # Credentials

+To access the data provided by [NEAR Lake](../near-lake.md) you need to provide valid AWS credentials in order to be charged by the AWS for the S3 usage.

-:::info DevConsole
+:::info AWS credentials

-Please, keep in mind, currently using the AWS Credentials is the only way to access the data provided by [NEAR Lake](/tools/realtime#near-lake-indexer) ecosystem.
-But it is about to change with Pagoda DevConsole release.
-Stay tuned!
+Please note that using your own AWS Credentials is the only way to access the data provided by [NEAR Lake](../near-lake.md) ecosystem.

 :::

-To access the data provided by [NEAR Lake](/tools/realtime#near-lake-indexer) you need to provide valid AWS credentials in order to be charged by the AWS for the S3 usage.

 ### AWS S3 Credentials

-To be able to get objects from the AWS S3 bucket you need to provide the AWS credentials.
+To be able to get objects from the AWS S3 bucket you need to provide your AWS credentials.

 AWS default profile configuration with aws configure looks similar to the following: